 “We just charmed him.
 His protégés were more persistent, but we retained our honor.
 The photos were spontaneous.
 The music critic Jon Landau has been following us around.
 They’re doing a story for Interview.”

 “You promised to keep me advised, Tim.
 I can’t help you if you don’t.”

 We look at each other.
 “Look at Michael.
 You know him best.
 Can’t you tell how much the band has made him mature?
 He is so happy.
 We all are doing great.
 Everything falls in our laps.
 People love that we’re kids and that we share our passions in our shows.
 It’s not scripted.
 We’re living the rock n roll dream.”

 “What’s the story with Mr. Stone-Face over there?” pointing at Robby.

 “Yeah.
 He’s just out of it.
 New York’s too much for him.
 We’re just trying to get him ready for tonight’s show.
 We have a hit song that he sings and really gets out there performing.
 He’ll snap out of it.
 He and I aren’t as tight as we used to be.
 His friend Iggy showed up in Daytona and they’re double trouble.”

-Jon Landau walked in, having tracked us down at the Waldorf.
-I introduced him to Mike Sr., our manager.
-Jon got out his notebook and I left them to it.
-I got Michael and we took Robby and Mary into the lobby.
+Jon Landau walks in, having tracked us down at the Waldorf.
+I introduce him to Mike Sr., our manager.
+Jon gets out his notebook.
+I leave them to it.
+I get Michael.
+We take Robby and Mary into the lobby.

 “What is wrong with him?”
-Mary insisted on knowing.
+Mary insists on knowing.